roc-lang/roc/examples/README.md

 # Examples

-Took a look around in this folder; `examples/benchmarks/` contains some larger examples.

 Run examples as follows:

-1. Navigate to the examples directory
+1. Navigate to this `examples` folder

     ```bash
     cd examples
     ```

-2. Run "Hello, World!" example
+2. Run a particualr example, such as Hello World:

     ```bash
-    cargo run hello-world/helloWorld.roc
+    roc run hello-world/main.roc
     ```

+`examples/benchmarks/` contains some larger examples.

 Some examples like `examples/benchmarks/NQueens.roc` require input after running.
 For NQueens, input 10 in the terminal and press enter.